Cyclotomic and abelian points in backward orbits of rational functions: Abelian points and finite ramification

 \begin{definition} We say that $\beta\in \phi^{-\infty}(\alpha)$ is an \emph{abelian point} if the extension $K(\beta)/K$ is abelian.
 We call \emph{abelian part} of $K_\infty(\phi,\alpha)$, and we denote it by $K_\infty^{\ab}(\phi,\alpha)$, the extension of $K$ generated by all abelian points of $\phi^{-\infty}(\alpha)$. \end{definition}

 \begin{remark} Notice that $[K_\infty^{\ab}(\phi,\alpha):K]$ is infinite if and only if $\phi^{-\infty}(\alpha)$ contains infinitely many distinct abelian points.
 In fact, one direction is obvious, while the other one follows from the Northcott property for number fields, together with the fact that points in $\phi^{-\infty}(\alpha)$ have bounded height.
+Same remark applies if we replace abelian points with cyclotomic points.

 The abelian part defined above is \emph{not} the largest abelian extension of $K$ contained in $K_\infty(\phi,\alpha)$.
 For example if $K=\Q$, $\phi=x^2$ and $\alpha=2$, the abelian part of $\Q_\infty(\phi,\alpha)$ is $\Q(\sqrt{2})$, but $\Q_\infty(\phi,\alpha)$ contains $\Q(\zeta_{2^{\infty}})$. \end{remark}